Fin-RATE: A Real-world Financial Analytics and Tracking Evaluation Benchmark for LLMs on SEC Filings: Introduction

 To close these gaps, we propose \textbf{Fin-RATE}, a benchmark designed to model multi-dimensional alignment across corporate entities, temporal sequences, and heterogeneous disclosure structures as shown in Figure~\ref{fig:dataset_overview}. \textbf{Detail \& Reasoning QA (DR-QA)} assesses if a model can extract and integrate related information within a financial disclosure section to interpret specific financial impacts or perform calculations. \textbf{Enterprise Comparison QA (EC-QA)} evaluates the model's ability to align disclosures from different companies and identify salient differences across structured metrics and narrative content, despite variations in reporting style. \textbf{Longitudinal Tracking QA (LT-QA)} examines whether the model can detect trends and shifts across filings from the same company over time, including structural or semantic changes under evolving disclosure frames.
 Furthermore, to systematically diagnose model failures, we construct a fine-grained error taxonomy derived from extensive manual examination of model outputs on SEC filing tasks.
 Based on recurring failure patterns, we define thirteen core types across four categories: retrieval errors, generation inconsistencies, financial reasoning failures, and comprehension issues.
-We further observe persistent entity- and year-level retrieval mismatches in EC-QA and LT-QA, motivating the hierarchical retrieval strategy introduced later.
-We summarize our key contributions below: \begin{itemize}[leftmargin=*] \item We introduce \textbf{Fin-RATE}, the first benchmark that models realistic financial analysis workflow by integrating information across documents, reporting periods, and corporate entities. \item We incorporate a domain-grounded Likert scoring scheme together with a 13-type error taxonomy grounded in real failure patterns to quantify model degradation and identify bottlenecks. \item We evaluate 17 LLMs under ground-truth context and retrieval-augmented settings, observing distinct capability profiles.
-Finance-specific models perform well in numeric reasoning and domain terminology but break down under complex reasoning demands. \item Our error taxonomy reveals task-specific weaknesses, with EC-QA prone to hallucinated comparisons and entity confusion, and LT-QA to temporal mismatches and trend distortion. \end{itemize}
+We further observe persistent entity- and year-level retrieval mismatches in EC-QA and LT-QA.
+We summarize our key contributions below:

+\begin{itemize} \item We introduce \textbf{Fin-RATE}, the first benchmark that models realistic financial analysis workflow, integrating information across documents, reporting periods, and corporate entities. \item We incorporate a domain-grounded Likert scoring scheme together with a 13-type error taxonomy grounded to quantify model degradation and identify bottlenecks. \item We assess 17 LLMs under ground-truth context and retrieval-augmented settings, observing distinct capability profiles.
+Finance-specific models perform well in numeric reasoning and domain terminology but break down under complex reasoning demands. \item Our error taxonomy reveals task-specific flaws: EC-QA is prone to hallucinated comparisons and entity confusion, and LT-QA to temporal mismatches and trend distortion. \end{itemize}